Haysto Logo

 Your debt to income ratio is a percentage that shows the amount of debt you have against what you earn.
 Mortgage lenders will use this ratio when working out how much you can borrow, so it’s good to get an idea before you apply.
 Different lenders will have different limits for debt to income ratios, but in general, the lower your percentage, the more likely you are to be accepted.

 Don’t worry if your ratio is high - that won’t stop a mortgage application in its tracks.
 Everyone’s situation is unique, and you’ll just need some help from a Mortgage Expert to help you find the right lender.
-Our experts are proud of their reputation for getting our customers mortgages where others couldn’t.

 Protect your income … and yourself

 If you’re making a plan to buy, you’ll start to get to grips with what’s coming in and out - but what would happen if you suddenly couldn’t work?
-No one wants insurance until they need it, and life has a habit of throwing us sh*tty curveballs.
+No one wants insurance until they need it, and life has a habit of throwing us curveballs.

-Statutory sick pay is £96.35 per week in the UK.
-Could you or your family live off £96.35 a week?
+Statutory sick pay is £116.75 per week in the UK.
+Could you or your family live off £116.75 a week?
 While saving up to buy?
 Probably not.
-No one wants insurance until they need it - but it really is so important to get protected, especially when you're looking to become a homeowner.
+That's why it really is so important to get protected, especially when you're looking to become a homeowner.
 Our in-house Insurance Specialists form part of your dedicated mortgage team, and work with you to make sure you have all bases covered.

 You also get free life insurance cover as a Haysto customer from the time you get your mortgage offer to completion, meaning if anything were to happen during the process then you wouldn’t lose your new home.
-Read more about protecting yourself and your home.

 Look at all your buying options